 What is an Indigenous Protected Area?

-An Indigenous Protected Area (IPA) is an area of land or sea that is cared for by Indigenous owners.
-Indigenous owners enter a voluntary agreement with the Commonwealth Government to protect biodiversity—the animals, plants and other species that call the IPA home—and to conserve the area’s cultural resources, like sacred sites and rock art.
+An Indigenous Protected Area (IPA) is an area of land or sea cared for by traditional owners.
+Traditional owners enter a voluntary agreement with the Commonwealth Government to protect biodiversity—the animals, plants and other species that call the IPA home—and to conserve the area’s cultural resources, like sacred sites and rock art.

-Since they started in 1990, IPAs have become a key part of Australia's National Reserve System: the network of protected areas—including National Parks—that stretch across the continent.
-Do you know that, in 2016, IPAs accounted for more than 40 per cent of the total area of our National Reserve System?!
+IPAs have become a key part of the National Reserve System: the network of protected areas—including National Parks—that stretches across Australia.
+IPAs now account for 50% per cent of the total area of our National Reserve System.
+Most IPAs occur on land, but some also extend into the sea.

 What happens on an Indigenous Protected Area?

-Clearing weeds, trapping feral animals, protecting rock art, working with researchers, managing burning regimes to avoid wildfires, welcoming visitors…it’s all in a day’s work for an Indigenous ranger.
-Across Australia, there are more than 2000 Indigenous ranger positions funded through the Working on Country program and through IPAs.
+Work on IPAs typically includes clearing weeds, trapping feral animals, protecting rock art, working with researchers, managing burning regimes to avoid wildfires, and welcoming visitors.
+Across Australia, there are more than 2600 Indigenous ranger positions funded through the Working on Country program and through IPAs.

-In tackling these issues, Indigenous owners are often supported by scientists and other land managers.
-In this way, IPAs bring together traditional Indigenous knowledge and modern science for the most effective land and sea management.
-We believe in the work done on IPA land; read the case for IPAs here.
+In tackling these issues, Indigenous owners often work alongside scientists and other land managers.
+In this way, IPAs bring together Indigenous ecological knowledge and modern science for the most effective land and sea management.

 Where are Indigenous Protected Areas?

-From the tip of Queensland to east coast of Tasmania, there are IPAs all around Australia.
+From the Kimberley in West Australia to east coast of Tasmania, there are IPAs all around Australia.